opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 As of OpenSearch 2.10, you can use two methods for segment replication:

-- Using a **Remote Store**, a remote storage solution where you can store shards, your primary replica uploads segments to the remote store.
-Then you can download the replica shards from that store.
+- Using with a **Remote Store**, a persistent storage solution where you can store data more durably, the primary shard mirrors segments to the remote store and the replica shard hydrates the copy from the same store.
 For more information about using a remote store, see [Remote backend storage]({{site.url}}{{site.baseurl}}/tuning-your-cluster/availability-and-recovery/remote-store/index/#segment-replication-and-remote-backed-storage)
-- Without a remote store, where replica shards will directly sync segments from the primary shard using node-to-node communication.
+- Without a remote store, where replica shards will instead sync segments from the primary shard using node-to-node communication.

 ## Segment replication configuration